 - Rain Gardens: Rain gardens manage and treat small volumes of stormwater by filtering runoff through soil and vegetation within a shallow depression - Bioretention Areas: Bioretention areas capture and treat stormwater, allowing the water to filter through soil and vegetation.
-Bioretention areas are usually larger than rain gardens and are designed with an underdrain system to connect to a nearby storm drain system - Vegetated Swales/Dry Swales: Swales are natural drainage paths or vegetated channels used to transport runoff instead of underground storm sewers or concrete open channels.
+Bioretention areas are usually larger than rain gardens and are designed with an underdrain system to connect to a nearby storm drain system - Vegetated Swales/Dry Swales: Swales are natural drainage paths or vegetated channels used to transport runoff.
 They increase the time of concentration, reduce discharge and provide infiltration - Green Roofs: Green roofs are layers of soil and vegetation installed on rooftops that capture runoff.
 The vegetation allows evapotranspiration to reduce the volume and discharge rate of stormwater - Porous Pavements: Pervious types of pavements allow the stormwater to infiltrate through the surface, reducing stormwater runoff and some pollutants